 Some LTC home operators may use a management firm to manage the day-to-day operations of the home.
 The name of a management firm will only appear in the Home Profile section on this website where the home operator has made such an arrangement.
 The management firm is different than other companies that may provide services in the home such as maintenance and food services.

 There are various types of operators of LTC homes: charitable organizations, municipalities, corporations, partnerships and sole proprietors.
 The Ministry of Health and Long-Term Care funds LTC homes to provide care and services to their residents.
 Nursing homes may be either for-profit or non- profit.
 Charitable and municipal homes are non- profit.
 Some hospitals in northern communities may also operate LTC beds under the Elderly Capital Assistance program.

 A Residents' Council is an independent, self-determining group made up of residents in a home.
 All residents are entitled to be members.
-A friend or family member who is a substitute decision maker for a resident may also be a member in order to speak for that resident.
 The group, perhaps with an elected Executive, meets regularly to receive and discuss residents' concerns, to plan activities, and to have a voice in the decisions and routines that affect residents' daily lives.
 When a Residents' Council does not exist in a home, the Administrator of the home must inform all residents annually of their right to form such a council.
 If any three (3) residents wish to have one, the Administrator must assist with the establishment of the group and support it.